Latest ODV4 Version: ODV 4.7.8 (Aug 29 2016)

 Various global or regional high-resolution coastline and topography resources can be installed via the View>Settings option.
-Additional optional packages for special regions can be installed manually.
 Packages for special regions of interest can be produced on request.

-ODV is used by more than 25,000 scientists at leading research institutes world wide.
+ODV has more than 40,000 registered users at leading research institutes world wide.
 The UNESCO Ocean Teacher project employs ODV as one of its main analysis and display tools.
 In addition, ODV is used as visualization tool for the Pangaea information system.
 Pangaea data sets can be easily converted into ODV collections using the Pan2Applic application.